Fixture Spacing Requirements & Building Codes

 The standard toilet rough-in places the drain flange center 12 inches from the finished back wall.
 Older homes may use a 10" rough-in, while some custom configurations use 14".
 Key measurements include:

-- Water supply line: 8¼" above finished floor; no more than 6" horizontally from the drain centerline
+- Water supply line: about 8¼" above finished floor (typical range 5" to 10"); 6" horizontally from the drain centerline

 - Side clearance: 15" minimum from centerline to any wall or obstruction (18" recommended)